This document provides guidelines for designing user

 benefit accessibility.
 The "Level A" requirements are those that are

 functionally equivalent to WCAG Level A success criteria.
 (Level A)

 1.1.2 Non-Web-Based Accessible

 (Level AA): Non-Web-based user agent user interfaces comply with and

-cite the "Level AA" requirements of standards and/or operating environment conventions
+cite the "Level AA" requirements of standards and/or platform conventions

 that benefit accessibility.
 The "Level AA" requirements are those that are

 functionally equivalent to WCAG Level AA success criteria.
 (Level AA)

 (Level AAA): Non-Web-based user agent user interfaces comply with

 and cite the "Level AAA" requirements of standards and/or platform